 VAT & EORI

-If you are importing into or exporting out of the EU from January 1st 2021 you must be EORI registered.
+If you are importing into or exporting out of the EU you must be EORI registered.
 EORI (Economic Operator Registration and Identification number) is separate to VAT registration but can be linked to it.
 An EORI number registered with HMRC is used in the process of customs entry declarations and clearance for both imports and exports to or from the EU and outside the EU.
 Whilst VAT registration enables the reclaim or payment of VAT on sales and purchases – they are 2 entirely separate activities.
 To move goods between Great Britain and the EU your EORI must start with the GB prefix.

-You do not need to be VAT registered to obtain an EORI number but the 2 often go hand in hand.
+You do not need to be VAT registered to obtain an EORI number but the 2 often go hand-in-hand.
 Registration is free and straightforward and you can

 For Northern Ireland